LunaStev/wave-lang-web/docs/intro/intro.md

 # Introductio
 ## Wave's philosophy and goals
-Wave aims to completely replace low-level languages (such as C and assembly) and establish an integrated ecosystem where everything can be developed using a single language.
-This language encompasses all fields, including web development, programming, operating systems, artificial intelligence, blockchain, hardware, compilers, networking, and cryptography, providing high-level abstraction through a powerful standard library.

-In particular, Wave's hardware library is designed to be easy to use, even for those who do not have deep knowledge of hardware.
-Additionally, it offers the flexibility to control hardware directly and precisely without using this library if necessary.
-This allows developers to intuitively utilize various hardware features while maximizing performance.
+Wave is designed to simplify and complement low-level programming by providing a versatile, unified language that bridges diverse domains of development.
+Rather than aiming to replace low-level languages like C and Assembly, Wave focuses on creating a robust and cohesive development ecosystem that spans areas such as web development, operating systems, artificial intelligence, blockchain, hardware, compilers, networking, and cryptography.

+Wave’s core philosophy is to offer high-level abstraction through a powerful standard library while preserving the capability for precise low-level control.
+This allows developers to perform intricate operations when necessary while enjoying the productivity benefits of a streamlined environment.

+One of Wave's defining features is its hardware library, which simplifies hardware interaction for developers with limited expertise while retaining the flexibility for direct and detailed hardware manipulation when required.
+This combination empowers developers to intuitively access hardware capabilities without sacrificing performance.

-Wave seeks to eliminate the boundaries between languages in the development process through its integrated language environment, providing a more intuitive and cohesive development experience.
+In essence, Wave seeks to blur the lines between high-level and low-level programming, delivering an integrated language environment for a seamless and intuitive development experience.

 ## Key Features and Characteristics of Wave
 1. Integrated Language Structure
-Wave is designed as a single language that encompasses all development areas, including web, software, and operating systems.
-This allows developers to complete all projects using one language, eliminating the need to learn multiple languages.
+Wave unifies diverse fields of development into a single language framework, eliminating the need for developers to learn multiple languages.

 2. High-Level Abstraction
-Wave supports the execution of complex tasks simply through a powerful standard library.
+The language simplifies complex tasks through a comprehensive standard library, significantly enhancing productivity and reducing development time.
-Users can perform high-level operations without worrying about low-level details, maximizing development productivity.

 3. Ease of Hardware Access
-The hardware library in Wave is designed to be accessible even for users with limited knowledge of hardware.
-4. By using this library, developers can easily handle complex hardware controls.
-Additionally, it offers options for direct control when fine-tuning hardware is necessary.
+Wave’s hardware library provides user-friendly tools for hardware interaction, even for non-experts, while offering advanced options for direct control when precision is needed.

 4. Performance Optimization
-Wave is engineered to maintain excellent performance even in low-level tasks where performance is critical.
-An optimized compiler and efficient memory management features ensure top performance across various applications.
+Engineered for critical tasks, Wave ensures optimal performance through an efficient compiler and memory management system, enabling smooth operation in performance-sensitive applications.

 5. Modularity and Reusability
-Wave allows for modular code development, increasing code reusability and simplifying maintenance.
+Wave supports modular programming, allowing developers to reuse code efficiently and reduce project complexity.
-Developers can manage necessary functionalities in separate modules, reducing the overall complexity of projects.

-6. Robust Error Handling and Debugging Support
+6. Robust Error Handling and Debugging
-Wave provides strong error handling and debugging capabilities, enabling developers to easily identify and fix errors in their code.
+Comprehensive error handling and debugging tools are integral to Wave, providing clear and actionable feedback to resolve issues swiftly.
-Intuitive error messages and debugging tools enhance productivity throughout the development process.

 ## Wave's Roadmap and Plans
-The development roadmap for Wave aims for continuous improvement and expansion, including the following key plans:

 1. Expansion of Core Language Features
-Building on the basic syntax and features provided in the initial version, future updates will introduce more advanced features and syntax structures.
-This may include pattern matching, support for asynchronous programming, and advanced data structures.
+Wave’s initial release will focus on fundamental syntax and features, followed by updates introducing advanced functionalities such as pattern matching, asynchronous programming, and enhanced data structures.

-2. Enhancement of Standard Library
+2. Standard Library Enhancement
-The standard library of Wave will be continuously expanded over time.
-We plan to add various features tailored to user needs, enabling developers to work more easily and efficiently.
+The standard library will continue to grow, incorporating features that cater to diverse use cases and developer needs.

 3. Improvement of Hardware Library
-The hardware library is one of the core elements of Wave, and it will be improved to enhance compatibility with various hardware and to add new features.
+Wave’s hardware library will evolve to enhance compatibility with a broader range of devices and to introduce new hardware control capabilities.
-We will continuously develop it to allow users to more easily access and control hardware.

 4. Incorporation of Community Feedback
-We will actively incorporate feedback from users and the developer community to improve the quality of the language and libraries and enhance usability.
-To facilitate this, we plan to operate forums and feedback channels to gather user opinions.
+Developer feedback will play a pivotal role in shaping Wave’s future, with dedicated forums and channels for users to share insights and suggestions.

-5. Provision of Documentation and Educational Materials The documentation of Wave will be an ongoing effort, and we will provide various educational materials and tutorials to assist in learning the language.
+5. Provision of Documentation and Educational Materials Comprehensive documentation, tutorials, and educational content will be prioritized to help developers of all skill levels adopt Wave effectively.
-This will support new users in easily learning and utilizing Wave.

 6. Support for Various Platforms
-Wave plans to expand its support to operate on a variety of platforms.
-We will develop it to function smoothly across different operating systems, including Windows, macOS, and Linux.
+Wave will be optimized to run seamlessly across Windows, macOS, and Linux, ensuring consistent performance and accessibility on all major platforms.

-7. Strengthening Collaboration with the Community
+7. Strengthening Collaboration with the Open-Source Community By fostering collaboration with the open-source community, Wave aims to drive innovation and encourage contributions that propel its development forward.
-To foster the growth and development of Wave, we will enhance collaboration with the open-source community.
-We will express our gratitude to contributors and provide opportunities for them to participate directly in the advancement of Wave, working towards our shared goals.